Authentic Sopa de Habas Recipe – Mexican Comfort Soup

 Traditional Ingredients for Authentic Sopa de Habas

-The beauty of Sopa de Habas lies in its straightforward ingredient list.
-To create an authentic version, you'll need:
+The beauty of this authentic Sopa de Habas recipe lies in its straightforward ingredient list and traditional cooking techniques.
+To create this comforting Mexican fava bean soup at home, you’ll need:

 1 pound dried fava beans (or 2 pounds fresh, when in season)